Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 There are different types of internal links, but they are all designed to help users explore relevant pages during their search journey.

 For example, navigational links make up a website’s main navigational structure.
-They act as signposts, helping users reach specific sections, pages, or categories on a website.
+They act as signposts, helping users reach key sections on a website.

 Conversely, contextual links in the body will take users to relevant content or related pages that satisfy their search query.

-Internal link issues can often prevent users from reaching their intended destination or take them to URLs they did not request, ruining their experience.
+Internal link errors can often prevent users from reaching their intended destination or take them to URLs they did not request, ruining their experience.

 Resolving these issues ensures internal links work as originally intended: to satisfy the user experience.